Agent-General for South Australia: Pre-Responsible government in 1836-1857

-Post-Responsible government in 1857
+Post-responsible government in 1857

-In June 1856, the was granted Royal Assent, which established responsible government in the Province, allowing for democratic self-governance.
+In June 1856, the was granted royal assent, which established responsible government in the province, allowing for democratic self-governance.

 This allowed the Province to dispense with the Barnard and the Office of the Crown Agents for the Colonies so that an appropriate representative could be appointed by the Provincial government that could better serve the interests of South Australia with both the Crown and the greater British Empire.

 Planning the new role

-In 1856, the Provincial government sought applications for the role of new Agent-General for South Australia, with 27 applications being received from various people.
+In 1856, the Provincial government sought applications for the role of new Agent-General for South Australia, receiving 27 applications from various candidates.
 However, the role was not immediately filled because a Parliamentary Select Committee was appointed in 1856 to investigate the future purpose of the role; however, at the expiry of the Parliamentary session, the committee was dissolved and not reinstated.
 However, the Parliament generally agreed that someone should fill the role with the sole interest of representing the Province, rather than a representative of multiple governments.

 Appointment of the first Agent-General

-In May 1858, it was announced that the role had been offered and accepted by Charles Seale Walters.
+With the initial 1855 appointment of Alexander Foxcroft Ridgway as Agent-General deemed invalid by the British Government, South Australia finally announced in May 1858 that the role of South Australia's first provincially appointed Agent-General had been offered to and accepted by Gregory Seale Walters.
 In September 1859, Walters' appointment was confirmed by the government in September 1858 by the Chief Secretary, and instructions on the role were tabled in the Parliament; Walters was set to take his post in London in early 1859, and Barnard would continue to represent the Province in London until this time.

 South Australia was the first Australian colonial government to appoint an Agent-General, with Gregory Seale Walters taking the post in January 1859.